vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 [^2]: The Conch = a large language model (henceforth called "the model")

 But, just because it worked for SpongeBob, doesn't mean it will work for you.
-As I will discuss, there is indeed a growing movement of people who believe the Conch will enable them to do nothing, and that good things will fall out of the sky.
+There is a growing mass of people who believe the Conch will enable them to do nothing, and that good things will fall out of the sky.

 <!-- Patrick: The shell has spoken!
 The shell knows all! - Patrick Star -->